Catherine-Dominique de Pérignon

-Catherine-Dominique de Pérignon, 1st Marquis de Pérignon (/fr/, 31 May 1754 in Grenade – 25 December 1818) was a French general during the French Revolutionary Wars, and was appointed Marshal of the Empire in 1804 by Napoleon Bonaparte.
+Catherine-Dominique de Pérignon, 1st Marquis de Pérignon (/ˈpɛrɪnjɒn/ PEH-rih-nyon, /fr/, 31 May 1754 in Grenade – 25 December 1818) was a French general during the French Revolutionary Wars, and was appointed Marshal of the Empire in 1804 by Napoleon Bonaparte.

 Early life

 Pérignon was born to a family of the lesser nobility in Grenade-sur-Garonne, Languedoc.
 After a roturier appointment in the grenadier corps of the Aquitaine Regiment, he retired to his estate.
 Pérignon welcomed the French Revolution, and gained a seat in the Legislative Assembly (1791), where he sat on the Right, but soon resigned and made his military career during the French Revolutionary Wars.

 Revolutionary Wars

 From 1793 to 1795, Pérignon held commands in the Army of the Eastern Pyrenees, defeating the Spanish troops at the battle of Escola with "a sombre kind of energy".
 He succeeded Jacques François Dugommier as army commander after that general's death at the Battle of the Black Mountain.
 He successfully concluded the Siege of Roses in early 1795.
 In 1796, he was elected by Haute-Garonne to the Council of Five Hundred.
 He became the French Directory's ambassador to Spain, concluding the Treaty of San Ildefonso against the Kingdom of Great Britain.

 Pérignon subsequently became involved in a smuggling affair and was compromised by a young woman who was a Royalist spy.
 In 1798 he was recalled and remanded to the Army in Liguria where he was assigned to command the left wing.
 Wounded and captured by Second Coalition armies at the Battle of Novi, he returned to France in 1800.